xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     Gradle 5 [reduced default memory settings](https://github.com/gradle/gradle/issues/6216) and so default memory for spotbugs task become `512mb` (instead of `1/4 of physical memory` as it was before).
-    To reduce the impact (as spotbugs task is memory-consuming), quality plugin sets now default memory to `1g`: for gradle 4 projects it's less then was before and for gradle 5 projects it's more then new default.
-If your project requires more memory for spotbugs, increase it manually with `spotbugsMain.maxHeapSize='2g'`
+    To reduce the impact (as spotbugs task is memory-consuming), quality plugin sets now default memory to `1g`.
+If your project requires more memory for spotbugs, increase it with `spotbugsMaxHeapSize` option:
+    `spotbugsMaxHeapSize='2g'`

+    Note that quality pligin setting is applied only if sotbugs task was not configured manually, for example, with `spotbugsMain.maxHeapSize = '2g'`.

 ## Suppress